Haryana Birth Certificate

 Recently, Haryana officials insist on Aadhaar registration for newborns before processing birth certificates.

-To be identified as an Indian citizen and to enjoy the benefits /rights of the country, Birth Certificate is mandatory.
+To be identified as an Indian citizen and to enjoy the benefits or rights of the country, Birth Certificate is mandatory.